 The goal of human consciousness may be to experience both wholeness and autonomy, that is, to be aware of oneself as a cell in the universal body and at the same time an individual.
-The conditioning of the American Way fights the idea of “us” in favor of rugged individualism aspiring to freedom without responsibility.
+The conditioning of the American Way fights the idea of “us” in favor of rugged individualism aspiring to freedom without responsibility to the collective.
 Some cultures focus on collective responsibility to the point of squashing individual development.
-Humans need both.
+Humans, it seems, need both.

 The ideology of us/them achieving wholeness through getting rid of “them” is the “vision” of genocide.
 It’s the perversion of a Hitler or Stalin and to a lesser extent all conditioned bigoted thoughts.
 A big version of the vision is to destroy a whole race, one that “God” wants eliminated.
 A small version is when reality does not conform to personal desires and one has violent feelings towards the ones who cut one off in traffic or offended one in some way.
 Note how prevalent the quick reaction with “enemy images” over even relatively small matters is in America today.

-Even in this scenario there is a desire for wholeness, but the wholeness is attained by destroying that which is different.
-Rather than changing one’s worldview to expand to include all of “us”, a world of “us” is created by destroying all of “them.” ” Even without eliminating “them,” the fantasy is that one has brought the totality of God along when all one has is a little icon made in imagination.
+Desire for wholeness remains, but the wholeness is attained by destroying that which is different.
+Rather than changing one’s worldview to expand to include all of “us”, a world of “us” is created by destroying all of “them.”

 This strategy can work to some extent.
 The shape is viable if one has no attachment to circles.
 Circles are the first shape children all over the world draw.
 The planet we live on is a sphere as are the sun and moon and the fellow planets of our solar system.
 The eyes through which we see the world, referred to as the “window of the soul” are round.
 The circle of wholeness is a shape with profound meaning.